walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Groups of Steps

-Several steps can be grouped in one block.
+Several steps can be grouped into one block.
 This allows `try-catch`-like
 semantics:

 ```yaml